Mehrads/Titanic-Disaster/README.md

 parch   ►
 Parent = mother, father
 Child = daughter, son, stepdaughter, stepson
-Some children travelled only with a nanny, therefore parch=0 for them. <br>
+Some children traveled only with a nanny, therefore parch=0 for them. <br>

 ticket   ►   Ticket number <br>